precimed/mixer/README.md

 pre-processed according to LD Score Regression pipeline, and available for download from LDSC website.
 Further details are given in [Data downloads](#data-downloads) and [Data preparation](#data-preparation) sections.

-Once you have all input data in MiXeR-compatible format you may proceed with running univariate or and cross-trait analysis, as implemented in ``mixer.py`` command-line interface.
+Once you have all input data in MiXeR-compatible format you may proceed with running univariate and cross-trait analysis, as implemented in ``mixer.py`` command-line interface.
 The results will be saved as ``.json`` files.
-To visualize the results we provide a script in python, but we encourage users to write their own scripts that process the results.
+To visualize the results we provide a script in python, but we encourage users to write their own scripts that understand the structure of ``.json`` files, process the results.
 Further details are given in [Run MiXeR](#run-mixer), [MiXeR options](#mixer-options) and [Visualize MiXeR results](#visualize-mixer-results) sections.

 If you encounter an issue, or have further questions, please create a